phytal/HomeAccessCenter-Web-API/README.md

 ## Usage

-The home directory for this web api is `https://hac-web-api-production.herokuapp.com/api/hac`
+The home directory for this web api is `https://hac-web-api-production.herokuapp.com/api/hac` This will return all of the data for a student, but will take time.
+Instead it is preferred to use separate endpoints.

 To access a student's information, add the parameter **hacLink**, **username**, and **password** to the end of the link.

 > Note: hacLink corresponds with the following format: https://hac.friscoisd.org

+### Endpoints

+- `api/hac` - returns all course information for a student
+- `api/courses` - returns course information for present courses
+- `api/reportCard` - returns grade information from past report cards
+- `pi/transcript` - returns past grade information from transcript

 ### Example